 Individuals with a handicap which directly impedes employment may apply to the Vocational Rehabilitation Services to determine eligibility for assistance (including education) toward a goal of employment.

-In addition to the above programs, many companies, corporations, and foundations offer aid to students based upon a variety of criteria.
+In addition to the above programs, many companies, corporations, and foundations offer aid to students based on a variety of criteria.
 Students should investigate policies and programs of employers and foundations within their fields of study.